jacobbacker93/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Additionally, always keep learning and updating your skills.
 The technology industry is constantly evolving, so it' s important to stay ahead of the curve.
 Read blogs, attend conferences, or take online courses to ensure you're up-to-date with the latest developments.

+# 2023-11-28
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest industry trends, tools, and programming languages.

+To be successful in the programming field, you should also have a deep understanding of the principles of computer science, such as data structures, algorithms, software engineering, etc. These principles will help you create efficient and scalable software solutions.
+Additionally, learning to communicate effectively with non-technical team members is a valuable skill, as it can help bridge the gap between developers and end-users.
+ - 来自NLP